The Secret of the Old Clock

 Here it is, dispalying my best tea-related possessions, plus a few other things.

 You can see one of the office chairs I recovered, and the gong my father used to open each set before he performed at Lichee Gardens in Toronto.
-My mother, the original upcycler, re-purposed a bird cage stand to hang the gone from.
+My mother, the original upcycler, re-purposed a bird cage stand to hang the gong from.
 The red leather magazine holder is, of course, also thrifted.

 I love it!
 Don’t you?